 “I decided to address all the negativity I was having and help other women in the process.
 That is when the book Winning Women came to life.
 The book is meant to give confidence to women so that they know that they can do anything; the sky is the limit if they put the book into practice.
 Women have a lot of struggles with men, but sometimes as individuals, we also have issues that need to be addressed before we even involve or conflict with men.
 The book helps with that.

 “I want women to know they have the ability and capability to do great things.
 Most women think they are just born to marry, have children and die, but there is more to life than that.
 There are greater things to do in life.
-Another major drawback for women is that they do not take responsibility and they should learn that.
-‘If it wasn’t for your father, I would be a nurse, or a lawyer, or a better person.’
-That blame game should stop.
+Another major drawback for some women is that they do not take responsibility.
+The blame game should stop.
 We need to get a hold of our lives and not let someone decide for us what to wear, do, who to see, where to go and then blame them for how we turn out later.

 “My book contains many principles and the first chapter is about possessing your possession.
 Women should know their strengths, overcome fear and step out of the comfort zone in order for them to succeed.
 Checking associates is also important.
 We get influenced by people around us so there is need to be careful about who we keep close.”